deevashwer/x-shell/README.md

 bg %n can be used to start a stopped process in the background, where n is the job number

 fg %n can be used to bring a background process to foreground, where n is the job number

+command_1 | command_2 can be used to pipe the output of first process as the input of the second one